 The SE also monitors warnings.
-These warnings can be generated when the ADC readings violate their limit register value or when the secondary voltage monitors on VP1-3 and VH.
-The warnings are all OR'ed together and are available as a single warning input to each of the three blocks that enable exiting from a state.
+These warnings can be generated when the ADC readings violate their limit register value or when the secondary voltage monitors detect a warning on VP1 to VP4 and VH.
+The warnings are ORed together and available as a single warning input to each of the three blocks that enable exiting a state.

-SMBus JUMP/UNCONDITIONAL JUMP
+SMBus JUMP (UNCONDITIONAL JUMP)